ritaturk/xenko-docs/manual/particles/particles-reference/particles-reference-initializers/index.md

 The initializers manage the initial values for all particle fields when they first spawn.
 They have no function on particles which have been spawned on previous frames.

 Note!
 Some updaters act as post-updaters, changing the particle's value at the *end* of the frame.
 They will effectively overwrite any initial values set by a similar initializer.
 Such is the case with all animations.
-They operate on the particle's lifetime and a color animation updater will overwirte any initial values from a color initializer.
+They operate on the particle's lifetime and a color animation updater will overwrite any initial values from a color initializer.

 Similarly, initializers which operate on the same field are exclusive and only the bottom one will have any effect, since they are executed in order.
 For example if you assign two color initializer, only the second one will have any effect.